Resource relationships in Managed Service for Kubernetes

 - Via an SSH client using a standard SSH key pair, see Connecting to a node over SSH.

-- Via an SSH client and the YC CLI using OS Login, see Connecting to a node via OS Login.
+- Via an SSH client and the CLI using OS Login, see Connecting to a node via OS Login.

-Taints and tolerations policies
+Taints and tolerations

-You can place a taint on a node group when creating or changing the group.
+You can place a taint on a node group when creating or updating the group.
 If you place a taint on a previously created node group or remove a taint from it, such group will be recreated.
 First, all nodes in the group are deleted, then nodes with the new configuration are added to the group.

 Each taint has three parts: